muguira-james/muguira-james.github.io/_posts/2018-10-18-React-and-Jest.md

 + mount & get data -> render

 We are going to take advantage of React's lifecycle methods.
 When the app mounts or creates itself and attaches to the DOM, we'll use fetch to get our data.

+## Testing with Jest

+We have the server we wrote from before and we have a few tests.
+The create-react-app comes pre-wired with Jest setup.
+If you are running the app we issue: "npm start".
+If you want to test you issue: "npm test".

+### React is fast!

 One thing to note is that React is very fast.
 A simple app like this can easily and render before the data is ready.
 Let's see that in action.
+First, turn off the server if you have it running.
 Here is a definition of our app that does not handle thing properly.
+Do an "npm start"

 {% highlight ruby linenos %}